 Thinking of driving?
 Liverpool Airport has its own Car Rental Centre, which you’ll find on the ground floor of the short stay car park, directly opposite the terminal building.
 You can take your pick from Hertz, Enterprise, Europcar and Avis.
 The Car Rental Centre is open seven days a week, and you can book car hire online.
 When you’re dropping the car back, the airport is well signposted, but if you’re using the sat-nav, the airport postcode is L24 1YD.

 Or you could just hop in a taxi.
 Liverpool has England's largest hackney carriage fleet outside London, so getting a cab from the airport into town couldn’t be easier.
 There’s a hackney cab rank just outside the entrance to the terminal, and there’ll be a taxi waiting no matter what time your flight arrives.
-Taxis cost less than £20 to the city centre and the journey will take about 25 minutes.
+Taxis to the city centre will take about 25 minutes.